Return Of The Jedi – Blu ray film reviews.

 The final Death Star space battle is exciting, it features some magical effects work, i enjoyed it much more than the space battle at the beginning of Revenge Of The Sith, this one flows better, you actually feel there is an epic large scale battle taking place and it looks better than ever on blu ray, i think the precise modelwork used in this film is a dying craft that in time will sadly disappear forever to be replaced by CGI.

-Despite my feelings about the introduction of characters to sell toys, this still has the feel of a Star Wars film.
+Despite my feelings about the introduction of characters to sell toys, Return Of The Jedi still feels like a Star Wars film.

 I'm not a fan of some of the changes George Lucas has made for the 2005 release, in particular i do not like the addition of Hayden Christensen at the end of the film, he replaces the older actor as a force ghost and appears next to old Obi-Wan and Yoda, it's my understanding that to become a force ghost it must be taught to you, Qui-Gon Jinn taught Yoda and Yoda taught Obi-Wan, so who taught Anakin Skywalker the skill to become a force ghost, no one did, he would not have that ability, even if he does have the ability, i could buy it more when we saw him as an older man, think about it, he becomes Anakin again by turning against the Emperor, therefore his older force ghost should be what we see.